OLD CAR Fiduciary Duties: California Real Estate Agency Guide

 Ready to pass the California real estate exam?

-Study material built from official DRE source material, AI-powered 150-question practice exams, and a personal tutor.
-One payment, lifetime access.
+Study material built from the official DRE Real Estate Law Book and Reference Book.
+AI-powered 150-question practice exams and a personal tutor. $49, both states included.

 Get Full Access — $49